 18 USC 1028A, aggravated identity theft, imposes a mandatory two-year prison term — added on top of, and served consecutively to, the sentence for an underlying felony — when a defendant knowingly uses, transfers, or possesses another person’s means of identification, without lawful authority, during and in relation to that felony.
 Health care fraud is one of the qualifying offenses.
 But in 2023, the Supreme Court’s decision in Dubin v.
-United States dramatically narrowed when this charge can be used in fraud cases.
+United States dramatically narrowed when this charge can be used in fraud cases, and that decision is now central to defending against it.

-This page explains how 18 USC 1028A works, what the government must prove after Dubin, the mandatory penalty, and how the charge is defended.
+This page explains how 18 USC 1028A works, what the government must prove after Dubin, the mandatory penalty, the statutes it accompanies, and how the charge is defended.
 It is a plain-English legal reference for anyone facing an aggravated identity theft count alongside a health care fraud case in California.
 For how we defend these matters, see our federal health care fraud defense page.

 Summary of the Statute

 18 USC 1028A provides that whoever, during and in relation to certain enumerated felonies, knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person, shall be sentenced to an additional two years in prison.
-Health care fraud under 18 USC 1347 is among the qualifying predicate offenses.
+Health care fraud under 18 USC 1347 is among the qualifying predicate offenses, which is why this charge appears so often in health care cases.

 How Dubin v.
 United States Changed the Landscape

-That broad use came to an end in June 2023.
-In Dubin v.
+In June 2023, in Dubin v.
 United States, a unanimous Supreme Court rejected the government’s expansive reading of the statute.
-The case itself arose from health care fraud: a defendant had overstated a provider’s qualifications on a Medicaid claim that also happened to include the patient’s reimbursement number.
-The government argued that because a patient’s identifying number appeared on the fraudulent bill, aggravated identity theft automatically applied.
+The case itself arose from health care fraud: a defendant had overstated a patient’s qualifications on a Medicaid claim that also happened to include the patient’s reimbursement number.
+The government argued that because a patient’s identifying number appeared on the fraudulent bill, aggravated identity theft automatically applied — an interpretation that would have attached the mandatory two-year charge to virtually every health care fraud case involving a billed patient.

-The Court disagreed.
+The Court disagreed, and decisively.
 It held that 18 USC 1028A is triggered only when the misuse of another person’s means of identification is “at the crux of what makes the conduct criminal” — not whenever an identity is incidentally used in the course of some other fraud.
-In a typical overbilling or upcoding case, the fraud is about the service or its price, not about impersonating the patient, so 1028A should not apply.
-This decision significantly curtailed the government’s ability to bolt the mandatory two-year charge onto ordinary health care fraud cases.
+In the Court’s framing, the defendant’s use of the identity must be central to the criminality of the conduct, the thing that makes the fraud a fraud, rather than an ancillary detail.
+In a typical overbilling, upcoding, or medical-necessity case, the fraud is about the service or its price, and the patient’s identity is merely part of how any legitimate bill would be submitted.
+In those cases, after Dubin, 1028A should not apply at all.

 What the Government Must Prove

-- That the identity misuse was “at the crux” of the criminality — the identity theft must be central to the fraud, not merely ancillary to it.
+3. That the identity misuse was “at the crux” of the criminality — the identity theft must be central to the fraud, the heart of what makes the conduct illegal, not merely ancillary to it.

-The government need not prove that the identification was stolen, or that it was used without the other person’s consent.
-But after Dubin, the “at the crux” requirement is where many of these charges now fail — and it is the focus of the defense.
+Notably, the government does not have to prove that the identification was stolen, or that it was used without the other person’s consent — even a patient who willingly provided their information can be the basis for the charge.
+But after Dubin, the “at the crux” requirement is the decisive question, and it is where many of these charges now fail.
+The defense’s task is to show that the case is really about the billing or the service, with patient identifiers used only as they would be in any ordinary claim.

 The Mandatory Penalty

-Because the two years are mandatory and consecutive, a 1028A count can meaningfully increase a sentence regardless of how the underlying fraud is resolved.
-This is precisely why defeating the charge — often on Dubin grounds — can be one of the most valuable outcomes in a health care fraud defense.
+Because the two years are mandatory and consecutive, a 1028A count can meaningfully increase a sentence regardless of how the underlying fraud is resolved — it is, in effect, a floor that sits on top of everything else.
+This is precisely why defeating the charge, often on Dubin grounds, can be one of the most valuable outcomes in a health care fraud defense, sometimes mattering more to the ultimate sentence than the resolution of the fraud counts themselves.

 Related Federal Statutes